Sunday Church at Home

 LORD HEAR US

-We pray for deceased members of our families and friends whose anniversaries occur about this time.
+We pray for members of our families and friends who have died and those whose anniversaries occur about this time.

 LORD HEAR US